rgehrsitz/rex/docs/M8_RULESET_RELOAD.md

 ## Deploy a ruleset

-Compile and validate the v4 artifact with the existing M5 tooling.
+Compile and validate a supported v4 or v5 batch artifact with the existing M5 tooling.
 Publish it with an atomic rename in the same filesystem as `bytecode_file`:

 ```sh